smorello87/intro-to-omeka/sections/addanitem.md

 Physical Dimensions: 8 x 10 in
 ```

 The _File_ tab allows us to add one or more files to the record we are creating.
-In this case, we just want to upload the one picture of the Altman picture that we downloaded.
+In this case, we just want to upload the one picture of the Altman building that we downloaded.

 Finally, _Tags_ allow you to link items together with terms of your choosing.
 When any two items have the same tag, the tag automatically turns into a link.
 Omeka sites allow you to browse items by tag.
 We are going to link together a set of items that relate to the Fifth Avenue Store, so we can use the tag “fifthavestore.”